Zyleree/KronoxCore/readme.md

     -   `secureCookie`: Boolean to enable/disable the  `Secure`  flag for cookies.
     -   `defaultCsrfProtection`:  Boolean to enable/disable CSRF protection by default.
     -   `kronoxPort`: The port used for server-to-server communication (fleet mode).
-    -   `mongoDbUrl`: Connection URL for the MongoDB database.
+    -   `mariaDbUrl`: Connection URL for the MariaDB database.
+    -   `mariaDbUser`: Username for the MariaDB database.
+    -   `mariaDbPassword`: Password for the MariaDB database.
     -   `fleetMode`:  Boolean to enable/disable fleet mode.
     -   `instanceName`:  Name of the current server instance.
     -   `instanceId`: Unique ID generated for each instance.